Northwest Airlines Flight 327

-The incident
+Incident

 Before takeoff, 14 men of Middle Eastern descent boarded the aircraft.
 13 of them were Syrian nationals in the US on short-term visas, using one-way tickets which they had paid for in cash.
 Their visas had expired on June 10, but they had filed for extensions, which were eventually granted.

 During the flight, Annie Jacobsen, a writer for WomensWallStreet, believed that the men were acting suspiciously.
 She claimed that one of the flight attendants had previously notified an air marshal on board the flight that she thought the men were acting suspiciously, but the air marshals later said that a flight attendant had merely passed on Jacobsen's concerns.
 Jacobsen and her husband became increasingly vocal when they believed that their concerns were not being taken seriously, to the point that air marshals believed that the couple might themselves be terrorists, trying to draw them out to reveal their identities.

 In a series of articles for WomensWallStreet titled "Terror in the Skies, Again?," Jacobsen claimed that several other Flight 327 passengers have corroborated her story including one who was so frightened by what she witnessed that she no longer travels by air and others said they were convinced they were about to die.
 One such passenger confirmed the story to the Washington Times.

 Debate over what happened on the flight became an Internet phenomenon, according to CNN's Aaron Brown.
 Jacobsen's articles were translated into many languages including Chinese, Swahili and German as it circulated around the globe.